minio/minio/docs/tls/README.md

 # Whether this certificate will be used for a TLS server
 tls_www_server

+# Whether this certificate will be used to encrypt data (needed
+# in TLS RSA cipher suites).
+Note that it is preferred to use different
+# keys for encryption and signing.
+encryption_key
 ```

 Run `certtool.exe` and specify the configuration file to generate a certificate: